 “The 2018 Top 40 finalists are an elite group of innovators who represent the very best of Georgia’s Technology community,” said Larry Williams, president & CEO of TAG.
 “The 2018 Top 40 finalists are shining examples of what makes our State such a hotbed for technology and we applaud them for standing out as leaders in Georgia’s technology community.”

-“Dune Medical brings objectivity to a procedure that is based mostly upon clinical judgment until now and helps surgeons make the best possible decisions to optimize patient care,” says Lori Chmura, CEO of Dune Medical.
+“Dilon brings objectivity to a procedure that is based mostly upon clinical judgment until now and helps surgeons make the best possible decisions to optimize patient care,” says Lori Chmura, CEO of Dilon.
 “We are honored that the Technology Association of Georgia recognizes the value in our technology in improving clinical outcomes for patients undergoing breast conserving surgery and are eager to showcase our technology platform during The Summit 2018.”

 The Summit 2018 is expected to draw more than 1,500 C-level executives, entrepreneurs, technology professionals and academia to celebrate and recognize Georgia’s technology community.